nf-core/eager/docs/usage.md

 ### Quick Start

 > Before you start you should change into the output directory you wish your
 > results to go in.
-When you start the nextflow job, it will place all the log
+This will guarantee, that when you start the nextflow job,
-> files and 'working' folders in the current directory and NOT necessarily the
+> it will place all the log files and 'working' folders in the corresponding
-> directory the output files will be in.
+> output directory, (and not wherever else you may have executed the run from)

 The typical command for running the pipeline is as follows: